What is employee productivity? The key to measuring this crucial metric

 The most basic definition is that employee productivity equals output per hour.
 This is also known as labour productivity, and it’s the formula used by countries like the U.S. and the UK as a measure of the health of their workforce and economy.

 For the American workforce, the U.S. Bureau of Labor Statistics takes the output for industries, defined as revenue and sales, and divides it by the input, defined as hours worked.
-For your organization, you could take the output of your annual revenue and divide it by the total number of hours your employees worked.
+For your organisation, you could take the output of your annual revenue and divide it by the total number of hours your employees worked.
 Alternatively, you could choose a certain product (widgets) or a specific task (deals closed) as your output.

 The above formula for employee productivity makes sense in industries where there is a clear and tangible product produced, such as in manufacturing.
 It’s trickier to use when talking about knowledge workers and service providers, where ideas and intangibles are being produced, because it’s tough to define their outputs or tie those outputs to revenue and sales.